Let’s work together

 Filing bankruptcy in South Dakota is a complicated procedure.
 Thus, it is imperative that your case be handled correctly from the very beginning.
-Trust the experienced lawyer who has filed over 6,840 successful bankruptcy cases since 1990: Call on Thomas A. Blake Law Office when filing bankruptcy in South Dakota.
+Trust the experienced lawyer who has filed over 6,840 successful bankruptcy cases since 1990.
+Call on Thomas A. Blake Law Office!

 - The court filing fee for a Chapter 7 case when filing bankruptcy in South Dakota is $338.00.
 Legal fees will depend on the intricacies of the individual case and the type of bankruptcy being filed.
 Once we have determined what is required from a legal standpoint, we offer a quote after our initial consultation.
 Our fee schedule is very competitive in Sioux Falls and the surrounding areas.

 - As soon as the petition is filed for bankruptcy in South Dakota, creditors must halt collection efforts.
-This includes lawsuits, foreclosures, garnishments and harassment.
+This includes lawsuits, foreclosures, garnishments, and harassment.
 Within days of the case being filed, the court will send an announcement to all creditors.
-The announcement will inform them of the bankruptcy filing, in addition to setting a time for the First Meeting of Creditors.
+The announcement will inform them of the filing, in addition to setting a time for the First Meeting of Creditors.

 - The First Meeting of Creditors is attended by the debtor, his/her attorney, and the Bankruptcy Trustee.
-Creditors can also attend, but, when filing bankruptcy in Sioux Falls, no creditors are present for most Chapter 7 cases.
-This meeting takes approximately 10 minutes and it’s intended to verify the material in the original bankruptcy paperwork.
+Creditors can also attend, but, when filing in Sioux Falls, no creditors are present for most Chapter 7 cases.
+This meeting takes approximately 10 minutes and it’s intended to verify the material in the original paperwork.
 In the average Chapter 7 case, clients rarely attend further meetings or hearings.